Windows Installer, Java Installer, Freeware Installer

 Windows Installer organizes a product in features and components.
 A feature is a set of components that are installed together.
 A component is a piece of the product to be installed and it is the smallest piece of a product that Windows Installer can install.

 This page allows you to create new features and to select which components belong to a feature.
-In the left pane there is a tree that hierarchically displays the organization of the product.
+In the left pane there is a tree that hierarchically displays the product's organization.
 On the first level of the hierarchy there are the features.
-A feature can contain sub features and components.
+A feature can contain sub-features and components.
 A component is made of resources.
 A resource can be a file, a folder, a registry key or value, a data source, a shortcut, an extension, an environment variable, a service installation, a service operation, an ODBC driver or an ODBC translator.

-Every component has a key resource that can be only a file, a folder, a registry key or value, or a data source.
+Every component has a key resource that can be only a file, a folder, a registry key or value or a data source.
 The resources are displayed under their component.
-The key resources are displayed with a key overlaid over the usual image of the resource.
-During an installation Windows Installer decides which features to install and then installs all the sub features and the components of every feature.
+The key resources are displayed with a key overlaid over the resource's usual image.
+During an installation Windows Installer decides which features to install along with all the sub-features and the components of the selected features.
 When a component is installed, all the resources of that component are installed (and only then).

 Organizing components